-Using Neighbourhood Data in Understanding Society
+Using neighbourhood data in Understanding Society

 Where: University of Essex, Wivenhoe Park, Colchester, Essex, CO4 3SQ - View Map

 Understanding Society facilitates exciting and innovative research about the UK’s society, including research into the relevance of neighbourhood and place for individual and societal wellbeing.
 In this introductory course, participants will gain skills in thinking about exciting research questions around “neighbourhoods” that can be addressed using Understanding Society and are equipped with the basic tool that are involved in answering them.
 How much neighbourhood social capital is there in Britain and what are its individual, household and neighbourhood level correlates?
 How has neighbourhood social cohesion changed over time, and how does this matter?
-Participants will learn to navigate the studies’ extensive online resources to identify relevant study content and undertake some basic types of cross-sectional and longitudinal analyses in Stata.
+Participants will learn to navigate the Study’s extensive online resources to identify relevant study content and undertake some basic types of cross-sectional and longitudinal analyses in Stata.
 The course is open to early career and postgraduate researchers from all disciplines and policy fields.

 The course will be delivered as a combination of short lectures followed by practical in the computer lab.
 The course will be based on a series of hands-on-examples using Understanding Society neighbourhood data in Stata.
 There will be time for discussion and Q&A.

 The course is developed and taught by Dr Gundi Knies, based at the Institute for Social and Economic Research.

 Dr Knies is a member of the Understanding Society team and Topic Champion for Neighbourhoods on the Study’s Scientific Leadership Team.
 A Sociologist, Social Policy Analyst and Economist by training, she can draw on a wealth of different disciplinary approaches to undertaking innovative interdisciplinary research.